-- 1. Notice.
+Notice

 The principal, designee or the superintendent at the time of contemplated action will give the student and the parent/guardian notice of the contemplated action.
 Such notice may be oral or in writing.
 If oral, such notice will be given in person.
-If written, delivery may be by United States mail addressed to the last known address of the student or student's parent/guardian. - 2.
+If written, the delivery may be by United States mail addressed to the last known address of the student or student's parent/guardian.

 Contents of notice.
-The notice will contain the following basic information: - A statement of the charges against the student. - A Statement Of What The Student Is Accused Of Doing. - A statement of the basis of the allegation.
+The notice will contain the following basic information:

+- a. a statement of the charges against the student. - b. a statement of what the student is accused of doing c. a statement of the basis of the allegation.
 Specific names may be withheld if necessary.

-This information need not be set out formally but should sufficiently inform the student and parent/guardian of the basis for the contemplated action.
+This information need not be set out formally but should sufficiently inform the students and parent/guardian of the basis for the contemplated action

-- 3. Informal hearing.
+Informal hearing

 In an informal setting, the student will be given an opportunity to admit or deny the accusation and to give his/ or her version of the events.
 The administrator may allow the student to call witnesses or may personally call the accuser or other witnesses.
-The administrator may hold a more extensive hearing in order to gather relevant information prior to making a decision on the contemplated action. - 4.
-Timing.
+The administrator may hold a more extensive hearing in order to gather relevant information prior to making a decision on the contemplated action.

+Timing

 The notice and informal hearing should precede removal of the student from school.
-There need be no delay between the time notice is given and the time of the informal hearing. - 5.
+There need be no delay between the time notice is given and the time of the informal hearing.

 If the student's presence in school presents a danger.
 Notice and an informal hearing need not be given prior to removal from school where a student's presence poses a continuing danger to persons or property or an ongoing threat of disrupting the academic process.
-In this case, an informal hearing will follow as soon after the student's removal as practicable. - 6.
-Notification following suspension.
+In this case, an informal hearing will follow as soon after the student's removal as practicable.

+Notification following suspension

 If a student is suspended, the administrator delegated the authority to suspend will immediately notify the parent/guardian that the student has been suspended, the grounds for such suspension, and the period of such suspension.
 The notification will include the time and place for the parent/guardian to meet with the administrator to review the suspension.

-- 7. Removal from school grounds.
-A suspended student must leave the school building and the school grounds immediately after the parent/guardian and administrator have determined the best way to transfer custody of the student to the parent/guardian. - 8.
-Readmittance.
+Removal from school grounds

+A suspended student must leave the school building and the school grounds immediately after the parent/guardian and administrator have determined the best way to transfer custody of the student to the parent/guardian.

+Readmittance

 No student will be readmitted to school until the meeting with the parent/guardian has taken place or until, in the opinion of the administrator, the parent/guardian has substantially agreed to review the suspension with the administrator.
 However, if the administrator cannot contact the parent/guardian or if the parent/guardian repeatedly fails to appear for scheduled meetings, the administrator may readmit the student.
-The meeting will address whether there is a need to develop a remedial discipline plan for the student in an effort to prevent further disciplinary action. - 9.
-Make-up work.
+The meeting will address whether there is a need to develop a remedial discipline plan for the student in an effort to prevent further disciplinary action.

+Make-up work

 Suspended students will be provided an opportunity to make up school work during the period of suspension, so the student is able to reintegrate into the educational program of the district following the period of suspension.
 Students will receive full or partial academic credit to the extent possible for makeup work which is completed satisfactorily.

-Procedure for Expulsion or Denial of Admission
+Procedure for expulsion or denial of admission